bende24/TowerDefense/README.md

 Slow: Has slow attack speed.
 * Freeze: Freezes enemies.
-* AOE: Damages enemies in an area
+* AOE: Damages enemies in an area.